inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 .. image:: /static/training/intermediate/osm/image10.*
    :align: center

-If the roads are connected and go in the same direction, then click :guilabel:`Reverse and Combine`.
+If the roads are connected and go in the same direction, click :guilabel:`Reverse and Combine`.

 Reverse Way